 Adventures picking out the right beer

 By the way, I totally don’t drink beer.
 I bought a 24oz can of Tecate for this recipe and dumped the rest down the drain.
 Crazy, I know.
 (Except not really for me.
 I thought it smelled like barf.)
-I’m LDS and don’t drink.
+I’m a member of the Church of Jesus Christ of Latter Day Saints and don’t drink.
 I do cook with alcohol though, when I can’t find a decent substitution.
 Beer is cheap so I went for it this time.
 Plus, what would you sub for beer in beer-battered tacos?
 I don’t even know.

 I still felt pretty awkward buying it though.
 I’m this blonde 20-something getting my thousand pounds of produce, whole milk, flour, and a giant can of beer.
 Do you remember your first time buying alcohol?
 I held back from saying anything to the cashier, but I was so ready to talk about how this was my first time.
 Besides cooking wine.
 Do you want to see my ID?
 Because I totally have it.